Monikakuti/Projects/Incident_Insight/README.md

 ## 🙌 Acknowledgement

 Used **ChatGPT** as an AI assistant for planning, prompting, and speeding up development.
-It helped structure the dataset, troubleshoot Python logic, and suggest dashboard layout ideas.
+It helped structure the dataset and troubleshoot Python logic.

 ---